Work (Iggy Azalea song): Commercial performance

 Commercially, "Work" was a sleeper hit and Azalea's breakthrough into mainstream success.
 In Australia, the song bowed at number 88 on the ARIA Singles Chart issued for 23 April 2013, but re-entered more than a year later to peak at number 79 for the chart dated 9 June 2014.
 The track was certified gold by the Australian Recording Industry Association (ARIA) for selling 35,000 copies; it became one of the lowest peaking songs to receive a sales certification in the country.
 The track debuted at number 98 on the Irish Singles Chart dated 4 April 2013, and reached a peak of number 42.
 On the UK Singles Chart, the song entered at number 55 and peaked at number 17 in its sixth week.
 The song spent a total of 13 weeks on the chart.
-It was certified silver by the British Phonographic Industry (BPI) for selling over 200,000 units.
+It was certified gold by the British Phonographic Industry (BPI) for selling over 400,000 units.

 In the United States, "Work" first charted at number seven on the Bubbling Under R&B/Hip-Hop Singles chart issued for 20 July 2013.
 Following a 156% sales resurgence spurred by Azalea's appearance and nomination at the 2013 MTV Video Music Awards, the song debuted at number four on the Bubbling Under Hot 100 Singles chart.
 On 13 August 2013, Billboard reported that the track percolated below the Rhythmic chart.
 It was more successful on the Dance Club Songs chart where it peaked at number five for the week-ending 5 October 2013.
 In May 2014, the song received a second sales resurgence following the release of The New Classic and the success of Azalea's 2014 singles "Fancy" and "Problem".
 It went on to peak at number 54 on the Billboard Hot 100 where it accumulated a total of 20 weeks on the chart.
 The sales resurgence also saw the single attain a new peak of number 14 on the Hot R&B/Hip-Hop Songs chart, where it initially bowed at number 35 in September 2013.
 In September 2014, the track was certified platinum by the Recording Industry Association of America (RIAA) for sales of over 1 million units.
 In January 2015, Billboard named it one of the biggest hits to have peaked at number 54 on the Billboard Hot 100.
 In Canada, "Work" debuted on the Canadian Hot 100 at number 98 for the week-ending 27 September 2014, and reached a peak of number 87.
 It was certified gold by Music Canada (MC) for selling more than 40,000 copies.